Delivering Great Online Meeting Experiences with Skype Meeting Broadcast

 As you can see, Skype for Business enables users to broadcast events in a an easy way and by using tools that they may be already familiar with.

 At the Microsoft Technology Center, we also have the opportunity to work with our partners to deploy and showcase their solutions that enhance and extend our services.
 One of those partners is Kollective who have developed a very interesting and innovative solution that can enhance the Skype for Business Broadcast service for customers who have large and distributed environments.
 The high level idea is to distribute the video streams within a specific location (e.g. network subnet) from the local clients that have already downloaded the video segment, as opposed to have each client downloading the video stream from the Internet (Azure Media Content Delivery Servers).
 The key benefit is the optimization of the Internet traffic usage, which can also translate to a better end-user experience.
-For more technical details about this solution, please refer to the following link.

 Once we have configured our Office 365 demo tenant to support the Kollective solution and deployed the agents on the client computers, I have performed a quick test to see the new traffic flow.